The Return on Investment of Identity Modernization & Legacy IDP Migration

 Using Strata’s software, organizations see significant ROI both immediately and ongoing.
 A detailed analysis of an identity migration experience is found in the following section.

-Using software to automate the migration and modernization of identity greatly improves a business’ hard-cost savings, return on investment (ROI), and ability to add new, modern security capabilities.
-The following is based on a scenario of 10 apps being migrated.
+Using software to automate the migration and modernization of identity greatly improves a business’ hard-cost savings, reduces opportunity costs, and provides the foundation to enable new, modern security capabilities in the future.

 |Avoided Cost||Est. Savings|

 |Rewriting apps to work with a new identity solution||$50,000-$150,000/app|

 |Ongoing support and maintenance for legacy identity software||$5,000,000|

 |Maintaining compute infrastructure used by legacy identity||$2,500,000|